-« the mushroom speaks » Marion Neumann, Documentary, Intermezzo Films, Geneva (in production)
+« THE MUSHROOM SPEAKS » Marion Neumann, Documentary, Intermezzo Films, Geneva (release, springtime 2021)

-« La nouvelle Atlantide » Pauline Julier, Documentary, Close up Films, Geneva (in post-production)
+« WAY BEYOND » Pauline Julier, Documentary, Close up Films, Geneva (release, springtime 2021)

 “Naturalis Historia defends the idea that humans, seeking to shape a raw, changing world, confine it with their categories of thought, which lend it a certain stability.
 I want to stress how much the concepts that are used to organize the diversity of the world are our own; we produce them and with them the risk of emptying the world of its essence by freezing it in a catalogue of images, landscapes, definitions, and resolutions (scientific, religious, etc.) It is the same movement as that of the volcano that snuffs out life by freezing a forest or city in place.
 The same drive as that of the photographic image which slices up the “real” and thus plays a part in holding in place a world to be seen and understood.
 It is the same illusion of the continuity of movement produced by the film image.
 The world is emptied of its raw vitality and organized according to representational codes that are inevitably anthropized.”
 Pauline Julier, 2017

 “Wild plants” refers to the vegetation that seeds itself in fallow and abandoned land, occupies seemingly inhospitable land and creates new habitats.
 But “wild plants” also refers to the people, who create their own utopias and become sources of inspiration for others.
 Scattered all around the world are people engaged in projects in which botanical and biographical wild growth are intimately connected with each other.
 Wild Plants is a cinematic journey of discovery, accompanied by questions about the relationship between humans and nature.

 Nicolas Humbert, 2016, Documentary, 108 min., HD, Switzerland, Germany, United States